Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 ### Prerequisites

 Before installation, please make sure you have the following:
-   1. At least one IoT Edge with Port 8080 and 5000 is opended and is connected to your Iot Hub. please follow this documentation for [deployment information](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux)
+   1. At least one IoT Edge with port 8080 and 5000 opened and is connected to your Iot Hub. please follow this documentation for [deployment information](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux)
    2. Azure Custom Vision account, see the below link to find your training key [here](https://www.customvision.ai/projects#/settings)
    3. Azure Media Service, please follow the document to create one https://docs.microsoft.com/en-us/azure/media-services/latest/create-account-howto?tabs=portal
 ### Get Started: